csc302-spring-2021/proj-DaTeam/docs/phase1/scope.md

 - Learn how to use Docker to deploy application
 - How to put "clean architecture" into practice in a large team
 - Learn how to use Pull Requests to integrate and review code changes
+- Learn how to use a kanban board and issues to organize the team's work

 ## Use Cases